Updated July 1, 2023

 Types of Security Testing

 Any software should go through the testing process because it aids in the detection of security flaws.
-Different forms of security testing are used to evaluate any part of the software.
+Various forms of security testing are utilized to assess different aspects of the software.
 The checking procedure varies by application.

 The seven different forms of security testing are listed below.
 The Open Source Security Testing Methodology Manual matches the seven categories.